wtsi-hgi/olly-maersk/README.md

 }
 ```

-To ensure that our submission shim is available to Cromwell, we must
+To ensure that our submission shim (`submit.sh`) is available to
-first add it to our `PATH` environment variable:
+Cromwell, we must first add it to our `PATH` environment variable:

 ```bash
 export PATH="/path/to/submission/shim:${PATH}"